lwojcik/starcraft2-api-docs/docs/docs/usage/custom-access-token.md

 ### validateAccessTokenOnEachQuery
 Default: ``false``

-If set to ``true``, BlizzAPI will perform additional access token validation request on each call of ``query`` method.
+If set to ``true``, StarCraft2-API will perform additional access token validation request on each call of ``query`` method.
 If access token turns out to be expired or invalid and ``refreshExpiredAccessToken`` is false, StarCraft2-API will respond as follows:

 ```json
 {